Updated: Dec 31, 2020

 For a business, using Interbrand’s valuation methodology, the brand value is the Net Present Value (NPV) or today's value of the earnings the brand is expected to generate in the future.

 Sources: Interbrand (Brand Valuations) and TheRankings YouTube Channel (Animated infograph)

 I have no idea if the brand values in this infographic from TheRankings YouTube channel and calculated by Interbrand are correct.
-Apple at more than $200 billion is a truly impressive number, but what is clear is that there is tangible value that the companies derive from these intangible assets.
+Apple at more than $200 billion is a truly impressive number, but what is clear is that there is a tangible value that the companies derive from these intangible assets.

 Think of the most successful or admired companies and you will be thinking of their brand.
-A company’s brand represents people’s perception of a company from its reputation for quality and customer service through to how innovative it is or their impact on the environment.
+A company’s brand represents people’s perception of a company from its reputation for quality and customer service through to how innovative it is or its impact on the environment.
 A strong brand will not only increase the value of the company by helping it gain new customers, or retain loyal customers, it will also provide employees with direction and motivation by telling the story and the mission of the company.
 As Rebecca Robins of Interbrand says

-“Brands are created by people for people”
+“Brands are created by people for people.”

 If brands are created by people for people, then do we also have our own personal brands?
-I think the answer is yes and believe there is tangible value (to one’s professional career) from looking after our brand.
+I think the answer is yes and believe there is a tangible value (to one’s professional career) from looking after our brand.
 Like a corporate brand, a personal brand will have an NPV from its contribution to your future career earnings.

 It is important to realise that whether we like it or not we have a brand already.
 If we allow others to control the narrative, then it’s their assumptions, opinions and perceptions that decide what the brand is.
 Ask the question,

-“what words do people associate with me when they think of my name?”
+“What words do people associate with me when they think of my name?”